 So the Chinese have this really clever writing system which means they only need one system even though there are many different dialects.
 But wait, then how come there are two writing systems?
 That’s because mainland China decided in 1949 that the Traditional Chinese writing system was too difficult for people to learn easily, so they made an easier version, which was then aptly called Simplified Chinese.

-The other regions that used Traditional Chinese as their writing systems, Taiwan, Singapore and Hong Kong, did not change to this system, which is why the world now has two systems side by side.
+The other regions that used Traditional Chinese as their writing systems, Taiwan and Hong Kong, did not change to this system, which is why the world now has two systems side by side.

 Can people who can read Traditional Chinese figure out Simplified Chinese?